devmiek/nanoid-go/README.md

 You can find the command line tools (CLI) at https://github.com/nobody-night/nanoid-cli

 With CLI, you can quickly generate one or more Nano ID strings from the command line.
 Also, you can customize the size and use a custom alphabet.

+## Other Programming Languages
+For other programming languages, please visit https://github.com/ai/nanoid#other-programming-languages for more information.

 <hr>